-Whether it means waking up at 7 a.m. on Saturday mornings to go to yard sales or taking the first weekend of each month to go to Metrolina Tradeshow Expo for the Collectibles and Antiques Show, you can find inexpensive knick knacks, clothes, furniture, and more.
-The best part is, living in Charlotte, you are near to hundreds of consignment stores, thrift shops, antique barns and other discount opportunities.
+Whether it means waking up at 7 a.m. on Saturday mornings to go to yard sales or taking the first weekend of each month to go to Metrolina Tradeshow Expo for the Collectibles and Antiques Show, you can find inexpensive knick-knacks, clothes, furniture, and more.
+The best part about living in Charlotte, North Carolina is you are near to hundreds of consignment stores, thrift shops, antique barns, and other discount opportunities.

 119 N. Ames St. Matthews, NC 28105